 Beyond participating in one of the BERS retirement plans, as a BERS member employed by the Department of Education or CUNY, you have the added option of making employee contributions to the BERS Tax-Deferred Annuity Program (TDA).
 Authorized by Section 403(b) of the Internal Revenue Code, the TDA Program gives you important tax incentives to save for retirement.
 Not only does a TDA supplement your Social Security benefits and your pension, it also establishes a pool of tax-deferred assets for you.
 The interest earned on a TDA is also tax-deferred.
 Participation in the TDA Program is entirely voluntary.
 If you want to participate, you must complete a TDA Enrollment form with BERS.
 For more information about the TDA Program, refer to the BERS TDA Enrollment Kit with booklet therein.

-For more in-depth information regarding the TDA Program, please click the following link: TDA Brochure
+Get more in-depth information regarding the TDA Program

-To understand how the monthly earned interest is calculated for the BERS TDA Program, please click this link
+Learn more about how the monthly earned interest is calculated for the BERS TDA Program

 The Internal Revenue Service (IRS) established rules that require members to begin taking withdrawals from their retirement plans (including your Tax Deferred Annuity or TDA Program) by a specified time.
 These rules are known as the Required Minimum Distribution rules.